 Identifying Species of Assassin Bugs

-With so many kinds of assassin bugs, they are often confused with other invertebrates that are not a gardener’s friend.
+Because there are so many kinds of assassin bugs, these insects are often confused with other invertebrates that are not a gardener’s friend.
 When scouting your landscape for hungry helpmates, consider these clarifications to know what is—and isn’t—an assassin bug.

 Assassin Bug Life Cycle

-Assassin bugs are resilient—nymphs, adults, and eggs can all survive temperatures below zero.
-Assassin bugs are capable of living several years.
+Assassin bugs are resilient: Nymphs, adults, and eggs can all survive temperatures below zero.
+Assassin bugs are capable of living for several years.

 Assassin bugs can be a natural gardener’s best friend, controlling detrimental insects without chemical pesticides.
 To help them help you, try these tips: